 Ships in 1 - 2 Days

 Buy now, pay later

-This woven pile material is made from a woven poly blend and is among our thickest fabrics.
-It is fire rated for nightwear and woven in the EU.
+This woven pile material features a microfibre face and a cotton terry back.
+With 350 gsm it is among our thickest fabrics.
 Snug and comfortable, this soft towel fabric is a crease free material.

 If you can’t decide on which photo to use, you can upload multiple images and create a photo collage.
 This can be done using one of our pre-set montage templates, or you can create your own entirely from scratch.
 It’s super easy to do and the possibilities are endless.

 Step 1 – Click the start design button & select your product options.

 Step 2 – Go to the ‘Images & Text Tools’ tab, click the ‘add images/Text’ button on your product & ‘Select Images to Upload’ or use the Facebook/Instagram tabs.